 About the Day

 10am - 12:30pm: A Conversation with Edgar Villanueva and Maine Leaders.
 The day will start off with remarks by Edgar Villanueva, followed by a conversation in which he and Jeannette Andre (the Maine Philanthropy Center's new president and CEO) discuss how equity and justice relate to philanthropy, nonprofit work, and funder-nonprofit relationships.
 Afterward, Maine-based nonprofit leaders and funders will share how they and their organizations are working to decolonize their professional endeavors, relationships, and institutions.
 Panelists include:

 - Maria Girouard, Executive Director of Maine-Wabanaki REACH

-- Marcia Minter, Founder of Indigo Arts Alliance
+- Marcia Minter, Co-Founder of Indigo Arts Alliance

 - Gabriela Alcalde, Executive Director of the Elmina B. Sewall Foundation

 - Lelia DeAndrade, Vice President of Community Impact at the Maine Community Foundation

 There will be opportunities for audience participation and questions.